United Airlines Flight 811

-United Airlines Flight 811 was a regularly scheduled airline flight from Los Angeles to Sydney, with intermediate stops at Honolulu and Auckland.
+United Airlines Flight 811 was a regularly scheduled international flight from Los Angeles to Sydney, with intermediate stops at Honolulu and Auckland.
 On February 24, 1989, the Boeing 747-122 serving the flight experienced a cargo-door failure in flight shortly after leaving Honolulu.
 The resulting explosive decompression blew out several rows of seats, killing nine passengers.
-The aircraft returned to Honolulu and landed with no further incident.
+The aircraft returned to Honolulu and landed without further incident.

 Aircraft

 The aircraft involved was a Boeing 747-122 (registration number N4713U).
 It was delivered to United Airlines on November 3, 1970.
-It was the 89th 747 built.
-At the time of the accident, the Boeing had accumulated 58,814 total flight hours, 15,028 flight 'pressurization' cycles, and had not been involved in any previous accidents.
+Its serial number was 19875 and it was the 89th 747 built.
+At the time of the accident, the aircraft had accumulated 58,814 total flight hours and 15,028 flight pressurization cycles, and had not been involved in any previous accidents.

 On February 24, 1989, the aircraft was scheduled by United Airlines to operate as Flight 811 from Los Angeles International Airport in Los Angeles, California, to Sydney Airport in Mascot, New South Wales, Australia, with intermediate stops at Honolulu International Airport in Honolulu, Hawaii, and Auckland Airport in Auckland, New Zealand.
-Flight 811 operated without incident on the first leg of its scheduled flight, from Los Angeles to Honolulu, and no difficulties were reported by the flight crew upon arriving at Honolulu, where a crew change occurred.
+Flight 811 operated without incident on the first leg of the flight from Los Angeles to Honolulu; the flight crew reported no difficulties upon arriving at Honolulu, where a crew change occurred.

-After the accident, the aircraft was repaired and put back into service with United, but was re-registered as N4724U.
-In 1997, the aircraft was taken out of service and passed onto Air Dabia as C5-FBS.
-Air Dabia ceased operations in 1998, and the aircraft was abandoned at Plattsburgh International Airport, where it was scrapped in 2004.
+After the accident, the aircraft was repaired and put back into service with United but was re-registered as N4724U.
+In 1997, the aircraft was taken out of service and passed on to Air Dabia as C5-FBS.
+Air Dabia ceased operations in 1998, and the aircraft was abandoned at Plattsburgh International Airport, where it was scrapped in June 2003.

 Flight crew

-Starting in Honolulu, Flight 811 was helmed by Captain David Cronin (age 59).
+Starting in Honolulu, Flight 811 was under Captain David M. Cronin (age 59).
 At the time of the accident, Cronin had logged around 28,000 flight hours, including roughly 1,600 hours in Boeing 747 aircraft.
 Flight 811 was Cronin's penultimate scheduled flight before his mandatory retirement.

-The remaining flight crew consisted of First Officer Gregory Slader (48), and Flight Engineer Randal Thomas (46), and 15 flight attendants.
+The remaining flight crew consisted of First Officer Gregory Allen "Al" Slader (48), and Flight Engineer Randal Mark Thomas (46), and 15 flight attendants.
 The first officer and flight engineer had logged 14,500 flight hours and 20,000 flight hours, respectively.